 Losing a pet is often our first experience with loss and grief.

-Times of loss usually represent times of great significance in our lives and yet we often avoid talking about such losses and such times.
+Times of loss usually represent times of great significance in our lives, and yet we often avoid talking about such times and such losses.

-This is something that’s always baffled me, this tendency many of us seem to have to avoid talking about death, grief and loss.
+This is something that’s always baffled me, this tendency many of us have to avoid talking about death, grief and loss.

 Why do we avoid these topics so much?